 We loved Dresden and it was our favourite stop on our German road trip.
-Here’s our guide for spending 3 days in Dresden.
+Here’s our 3 Day Dresden Itinerary.

 Getting to and from Dresden

 This isn’t as easy as it should be from the UK.
 Dresden does have an airport but direct flights there are pretty much non-existent, however it is easily accessed from nearby cities that have plenty of direct connections to the UK.